The 8 Best Surf Helmets of 2025

 Manera S-Foam Helmet

-Highlights & Features: The main highlight of the Manera S-Foam Helmet is its Smart Foam construction.
+Our Take: The main highlight of the Manera S-Foam Helmet is its Smart Foam construction.
 Smart Foam is a non-Newtonian fluid that is soft and flexible at rest but instantly becomes stiff when subjected to an impact.
 This material makes the S-Foam Helmet one of the most comfortable and lightest helmets we offer and suitable for both in-the-water activities like surfing or on-the-water activities like kiteboarding and foiling.
 The S-Foam Helmet is a full-coverage helmet, offering full protection for the back of the head and sides with its non-removable ear flaps.
 It is CE Certified under the CRITT SL PROTOCOL CSN—001: 2023.

 Fit: Thanks to its single-piece 3D construction and soft material, the Manera S-Foam Helmet easily flexes to fit the unique shape of your head.
 The fit can be further customized with the adjustable rear velcro strap, and the adjustable chin strap keeps the helmet firmly on your head.